hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 operations (such as ``GEMM``) provided by ROCm libraries like :ref:`hipBLASLt <mi300x-hipblaslt>`, :ref:`Composable Kernel <mi300x-ck>`, :ref:`MIOpen <mi300x-miopen>`, and :ref:`RCCL <mi300x-rccl>`.
 This tuning aims
-to maximize efficiency and throughput on Instinct MI300X accelerators to gain improved application performance.
+to maximize efficiency and throughput on Instinct MI300X GPUs to gain improved application performance.

 .. _mi300x-library-gemm: